marcuswangweihow/FBDD/docking_4MZI/README.md

 The curl file returned was ZINC22-downloader-3D-sdf.tgz.curl.
 This file is available in this directory.
 The individual files will not be uploaded here as they will exceed the size limit of GitHub.

 Git bash 2.51.2-64-bit was used to download the files.
-The commands used were:
+The bash commands used were:

 ```bash
 # Go to the directory with the curl file